-In South Africa high level of earmarking for HIV does indeed contribute to fragmentation of services and this in turn to a breakdown of continuity of care.
-Demand for attribution is then reflected in strengthened role for auditor general and increasingly inflexible systems.
-At the international level risk management has in some cases proven an effective way to advocate for more resources for health system work.
+In South Africa, a high level of earmarking for HIV does indeed contribute to fragmentation of services and this in turn leads to a breakdown of continuity of care.
+Demand for attribution is then reflected in increasingly inflexible systems.
+At the international level, risk management has in some cases proven an effective way to advocate for more resources for health system work.

-Populations are aging and chronic diseases and multi morbidity increasingly present the majority of the disease burden reflecting an epidemiological transition.
+Populations are aging and chronic diseases and multi-morbidity increasingly present the majority of the disease burden as reflecting an epidemiological transition.
 What are the implications for continuing to have a selected set of diseases and conditions funded separately from pooled finance mechanisms?

-(Re-) Building a enabling legal environment for UHC;
+(Re-)building an enabling legal environment for UHC David Clarke, Health Systems Governance and Financing, WHO

-• David Clarke WHO Governance team

-Exploring further health system sub areas in relation to UHC and transition; health laws are an important part of the enabling environment for moving towards UHC.
-This can be direct through legal and regulatory frameworks, e.g. procurement laws, trade law issues related to transition, laws governing health technology assessments, or laws to cover social contracting already mentioned in relation to transition.
-Other relevant areas include for example health insurance laws or laws pertaining to regulation of NCD risk factors like tobacco, alcohol and sugar.
+Exploring further health system sub-areas in relation to UHC and transition, health laws are an important part of the enabling environment for moving towards UHC.
+This can be direct through legal and regulatory frameworks, for example procurement laws, trade law issues related to transition, laws governing health technology assessments, or laws to cover social contracting already mentioned in relation to transition.
+Other relevant areas include, for example, health insurance laws or laws pertaining to regulation of NCD risk factors like tobacco, alcohol and sugar.

-Legal frameworks also form part of enabling environment for public participation in health policy processes accountability and transparency.
+Legal frameworks also form part of the enabling environment for public participation in health policy processes, accountability and transparency.
 Implementation enforcement and compliance with laws is the third area that often requires more targeted focus.

 Legal infrastructure for health is therefore an important area to consider for strengthening capacity of institutions to sustain and increase coverage of priority interventions.
-UNDP and GF have done specific work on legal environments for TB HIV and Malaria and there may be benefit in linking this work with other efforts to strengthen legal environment of UHC and health security.
+UNDP and GF have done specific work on legal environments for TB, HIV and malaria and there may be benefit in linking this work with other efforts to strengthen the legal environment of UHC and health security.

-Value added may include mapping key pressure points related to legal frameworks, transition and UHC and see if some of these could be anticipated.
-Experience from Eastern European work on transition highlights many issues need addressing e.g. human resource laws and various issues related specifically to HIV and TB legal environment.
-Health insurance laws and decentralization are sometimes in conflict and at times laws governing budgeting processes are themselves part of barriers to improving efficiency.
+Value added may include mapping key pressure points related to legal frameworks, transition and UHC and to see if some of these could be anticipated.
+Experience from Eastern European work on transition highlights that many issues need addressing, for example human resource laws and various issues related specifically to the HIV and TB legal environment.
+Health insurance laws and decentralization are sometimes in conflict and at times laws governing budgeting processes are themselves part of the barrier to improving efficiency.
 Availability of national health lawyers is a critical element for further work on this, and capacity building in that area is important.